pythonyh/BitMaze/README.md

 # BitMaze
-BitMaze is a program to convert txt to avi and reverse
+BitMaze is a program to convert txt to avi and reverse, thanks to use